Sensation777/Transfer-Learning-in-Multilingual-NER/README.md

+Goal: use transfer learning to get NER scores for languages as followings:
+UNER_Portuguese-Bosque,
+UNER_Chinese-GSDSIMP,
+UNER_Swedish-Talbanken,
+UNER_Serbian-SET,
+UNER_Slovak-SNK,
+UNER_Croatian-SET,
+UNER_English-EWT,
+UNER_Danish-DDT

+Baseline:
+for each language (data set), we take the baseline result to be those achieved with the CRF model from TP3.
+Use the results in the attached file as the baseline.

-1. instruction of running the script:
+1. Instruction of running the script:
 This main.ipynb can be run on the colab.
 If you use the GPU(A100), can be done in 3 mins for each languages, and 17mins for total.